tbidne/shrun/README.md

 ### File Log

-**Arg:** `-f, --file-log PATH`
+**Arg:** `-f, --file-log [PATH]`

 **Description**: If a path is supplied, all logs will additionally be written to the supplied file.
 Furthermore, command logs will be written to the file irrespective of `--cmd-log`.
 Console logging is unaffected.
 This can be useful for investigating command failures.
-If the string literal `default` or `d` is given, we will write to the Xdg config directory e.g. `~/.config/shell-run/shell-run.log`.
+If the path is empty (e.g. `--file-log=`, `-f ''`), we will write to the Xdg config directory e.g. `~/.config/shell-run/shell-run.log`.

 **Example:**